 The security of your Personal Information is important to us.

-Wherever we collect sensitive information including, that information is encrypted and transmitted to us in a secure way.
+Wherever we collect sensitive information, that information is encrypted and transmitted to us in a secure way.
 You can verify this by looking for a closed lock icon at the bottom of your web browser, or looking for “https” at the beginning of the address of the web page.

 While we use encryption to protect sensitive information transmitted online, we also protect your information offline.
 Only employees who need the information to perform a specific job (for example, billing or customer service) are granted access to personally identifiable information.
 The computers/servers in which we store personally identifiable information are kept in a secure environment and protected with industry standard tools to prevent unauthorized disclosure.

 We implement a variety of security measures to maintain the safety of your Personal Information when you submit a request, or otherwise provide us with your personal information.
-These security measures include: password protected directories and databases to safeguard your information and PCI Scanning to actively protect our servers from hackers and other vulnerabilities.
+These security measures include: password protected directories and databases to safeguard your information and vulnerability scanning to actively protect our servers from hackers and other vulnerabilities.

 However, since the Internet is not a 100% secure environment, we cannot ensure or warrant the security of any information you transmit to Direct Commerce.
 Please contact us at email@example.com with questions regarding our security measures.